lcov29/knowledgeBase/SoftwareDevelopment/Languages/JavaScript/javascript_basics.md

 ## **General**
 <br>

-JavaScript is an interpreted language.
+JavaScript is asserted to be an interpreted language, but is typically compiled on the fly ("Just-In-Time Compiler").

 MIME-Type (**M**ultipurpose **I**nternet **M**ail **E**xtension) for JavaScript: application/javascript